-imspirer - if perhaps not participator in the great and scholarly work - and to his adjutors belongs the credit for the first complete English translation of Holy Writ, a landmark in the history of England and of its religion, and a worthy forerunner of the still greater Bible of King James.
+51. ibid.

 In De Veritate Sacrae Scripturae Wycliffe complained that his evangelists, sent out to preach 'Goddis Worde', had been interfered with; but in this, as in the rest of his writings, there is no mention of any ban having been placed on either translation or reading of the Bible.
-For, fragmentary as were the existing versions, it was licit for the faithful to read them or the Vulgate - if they were capable of doing so, the Latin being in itself a barrier to comprehension for the ordinary layman.
-This absolute liberty was curtailed after the convocation of the clergy at Oxford, under the leadership of Bishop Arundel, in 1382, when it was ordained that, from thence onward, upon pain of greater excommunication, no man might publicly or privately translate any text of ^{} There is no proof absolute that Wycliffe participated in the Biblical translation, although some passages have traditionally been attributed to his pen: the Epistles, the Acts and the Apocalypse.
+For, fragmentary as were the existing versions, it was licit for the faithful to read them or the Vulgate -if they were capable of doing so, the Latin being in itself a barrier to comprehension for the ordinary layman.

+This absolute liberty was curtailed after the convocation of the clergy at Oxford, under the leadership of Bishop Arundel, in 1382, when it was ordained that, from thence onward, upon pain of greater excommunication, no man might publicly or privately translate any text of

+^{} There is no proof absolute that Wycliffe participated in the Biblical translation, although some passages have traditionally been attributed to his pen: the Epistles, the Acts and the Apocalypse.
 There are too, the express statements of Huss (1411) and of the anti-Wycliffite chronicler Knighton, that the entire Bible was translated by the reformer, but there is no supporting evidence.
 Vide Henson, Herbert Henley: "The Bible".

-Scripture into English or any other tongue; or read any 'book, booklet or tract... composed in the time of John Wycliffe or since... until the said translation be approved by the ordinary of the place, or if the case so require, by the council provincial.
-And, if any person should disregard the injunction, he would be punished as a partisen of heresy and error.
-(52) On their part, the Lollards soon protested against the prohibition, with some reason: 'worldly clerkis crien that holy writ in Englische wole maken cristen men at debate, and suggetis to rebelle against her sovreyns and therefor' ought not to be 'suffred among lewed men'.
-(53) As a fount of inspiration and a rule of life - if not as a sole canon of appeal - Wycliffe had stressed the knowledge of Scripture. reading came to be recognized as a distinctive practice of his sect.
-Yet, when the Biblical translations had first appeared, nothing had been done to prevent their diffusion: the most conservative of prelates owned and used the Testaments produced by the Wycliffite group, which, after all, closely adhered to the Vulgate.
+Scripture into English or any other tongue; or read any 'book, booklet or tract... composed in the time of John Wycliffe or since... until the said translation be approved by the ordinary of the place, or if the case so require, by the council provincial'.
+And, if any person should disregard the injunction, he would be punished as a partisan of heresy and error.
+(52)

+On their part, the Lollards soon protested against the prohibition, with some reason: 'worldly clerkis crien that holy writ in Englische wole maken cristen men at debate, and suggetis to rebelle against her sovreyns and therefor' ought not to be 'suffred among lewed men'.
+(53) As a fount of inspiration and a rule of life - if not as a sole canon of appeal - Wycliffe had stressed the knowledge of Scripture.
+So its reading came to be recognized as a distinctive practice of his sect.
+Yet, when the Biblical translations had first appeared, nothing had been done to prevent their diffusion: the most conservative of prelates owned and used the Testaments produced by the Wycliffite group, which. after all, closely adhered to the Vulgate.
 And even now, the permission required was easily obtainable.
-The new vigilance was thought necessary in the interests of unity - not because the reading of the Bible was ^{52.} ibid.
+The new vigilance was thought necessary in the interests of unity - not because the reading of the Bible was unorthodox - but rather as a supervision of the great flow of tracts and pamphlets being issued by the zealous Lollards, and also of thitherto irreproachable religious works that, with biased comments and interpolations, were being recopied by them; these interlardings oftentimes were of a "virulently controversial kind".
+(54)

+52. ibid.